Did you Know? List of Interesting Facts about Indians Montana

 - Fact 13 - The Cree Indians are one of the largest tribes in North America.
 Those from prairie regions are known as the Plains Cree and those who live in forested land are known as the Woodland Cree.
 The shelters used by Plains Cree are Tepees and the Woodland Cree lived in Wigwams

-- Fact 14 - The Crow, aka the Absaroka or Apsaalooke, are a tribe of Native Americans who historically lived in the Yellowstone river valley.
+- Fact 14 - The Crow, aka the Absaroka or Apsaalooke, are a tribe of Indians who historically lived in the Yellowstone river valley.
 They split from the Hidatsa tribe in present-day North Dakota either around 1400-1500 CE Their name means means "children of the large-beaked bird" and they were semi-nomad hunters and farmers in the northeastern woodland.
 Tribal warfare, especially with the Sioux, forced them to move to the Great Plains where they hunted buffalo.
 Enemies of the Crow tribe included the Sioux, Shoshone and Blackfoot Indians.

 - Fact 15 - The Sioux were the largest Indian tribe and also referred to as the Lakota or Dakota Sioux.